Hucking: Geography and land use

 The North Downs Way, a long-distance footpath that passes along the ridge of the North Downs, runs close to the village and parallel to the better-known Pilgrims' Way route.
 An area of around 235 ha of ancient woodland is owned and managed by the Woodland Trust.
 This land was purchased by the trust in 1997 in order to preserve woodland, hedgerow and chalk grassland habitats and landscapes.
 A car park and a series of walks and bridleways are provided at the site.

 A small radio transmitting station previously used by the military as part of the NATO ACE High relay communications system and more recently by mobile telephone companies is situated on farmland to the west of Hucking (51.295947°N 0.614122°E) on account of its clear, unobstructed position high on the North Downs.
-The facility now lies un-manned.
+The facility now lies unstaffed.
 However, despite the existence of mobile telephone technology at the transmitting station site, cellular network signal quality in the village remains poor.

 Racehorse trainer John Best trains his horses from Scragged Oak Farm in Hucking.
 His Hucking Horses syndicate is named for the village.